Why Women Are Leading The Growing Natural Wine Movement

-Winemaker Sonja Magdevski describes the response she frequently receives on, despite having founded Casa Dumetz, one of the leading boutique labels in natural wine.
+Winemaker Sonja Magdevski describes the response she frequently receives despite having founded Casa Dumetz, one of the leading boutique labels in natural wine.
 That’s because the industry, like too many others, has long been considered a “boys club.”

 Now, though, that’s changing.
 Magdevski, along with dozens of other female founders, is working to redefine who and what constitutes a winemaker, specifically through the emerging market dedicated to organic ingredients and sustainable practices.
-Like organic food, natural wine is considered the “healthier.”
+Like organic food, natural wine is considered the better, cleaner choice.
 Producers rely on organically farmed grapes with minimal intervention, i.e., no chemicals or sulfates.

 “The wine doesn’t need them,” says Magdevski, stressing that if the grapes are good, “there isn’t much you need to do to them.”